Paul Sigler: Biography

 Prior to coming to Yale, he was a professor at the University of Chicago.
 He received his MD from Columbia University in 1959 and his undergraduate degree from Princeton University in 1955.
 After briefly practicing medicine and working as a researcher for the NIH, he would go on to earn a second doctorate, a PhD, from Cambridge University at the Laboratory of Molecular Biology working under David M. Blow before moving to the University of Chicago.

 Memorials

 A memorial plaque is located in front of the Bass Center for Structural Biology on Science Hill on the campus of Yale University.
 Yale has a Paul Sigler Memorial Prize for undergraduate research in Molecular Biophysics & Biochemistry.
 Yale also has sponsored Paul Sigler memorial symposia in the past.
 The Agouron Institute sponsored 12 Paul Sigler fellowships between 2000 and 2006.

 Death

-Paul Sigler died on January 11, 2000, at New Haven, Connecticut, US, 39 days before his 66th birthday.
+Paul Sigler died on January 11, 2000, at New Haven, Connecticut, US, about a month before his 66th birthday.